 The placement of Laboratory test information depends on whether those tests have results or not.
-If a Laboratory test has been ordered but not results have been received, then the test details should be placed in the Plan of Treatment section (2.48).
+If a Laboratory test has been ordered but no results have been received, then the test details should be placed in the Plan of Treatment section (2.48).
 With this section, the preference would be the Planned Observation (3.68), but it could also be found in the Planned Procedure (3.69) or the Planned Act (3.62), depending on the specific test being ordered.

-For Laboratory tests that have results, those results are placed in the Results Section (2.64).
+For Laboratory tests that have been performed and have results or have pending results, those results are placed in the Results Section (2.64).
 If the results of a Laboratory test are found in the Results section, then the Laboratory test should not also be detailed in the Plan of Treatment section.

-[guidance about what effectiveTime means when used in the ResultsOrganizer vs in the observations themselves]
+The effectiveTime or the Result Organizer is an interval that spans the effectiveTimes of the contained result observations.
+Because all contained result observations have a required time stamp, it is not required that this effectiveTime be populated.

 Smoking Status vs. Tobacco Use

-There are two templates used for specifying a patient’s smoking status and overall tobacco use.
-Smoking Status – Meaningful Use (3.100) is only used to represent the patient’s current smoking status.
+In the Social History Section (V3) template there are two entry templates used for specifying a patient’s smoking status and overall tobacco use.
+The Smoking Status – Meaningful Use (V2) template is used to represent the patient’s current smoking status.
 Within this template, the effectiveTime is the date/time when the observation of the patient’s current smoking status was made.
-It shall not be used for identifying when the smoking status started.
+Within the Social History Section of a document there can be more than one Smoking Status observations recorded, as the person’s “current” smoking status may have been recorded at different points in time.
+The Smoking Status– Meaningful Use (V2) template shall not be used for identifying when the current smoking status started.
+That information is recorded using the Tobacco Use entry template.

-To provide details of the patient’s smoking and overall tobacco use, the Tobacco Use section (3.107) shall be used.
-Within this section, the effectiveTime represents the relevant time of the observation.
-Thus, an observation of “cigarette smoker” would have an effectiveTime/low that details when the patient started smoking cigarettes and an effectiveTime/high that details when the patient stopped smoking cigarettes.
+To provide details of the patient’s smoking and overall tobacco use, the Tobacco Use (V2) entry shall be used.
+Within this entry, the effectiveTime represents the biologically relevant time of the observation.
+Thus, an observation of “cigarette smoker” would have an effectiveTime/low that details when the patient started smoking cigarettes and an effectiveTime/high that details when the patient stopped smoking cigarettes (assuming the patient had stopped smoking).
 If the patient is a current smoker, then the effectiveTime/high would not be specified, thus indicating that the “cigarette smoker” observation is still ongoing.

+The Tobacco Use entry is used to describe the patient's particular uses of tobacco with the associated date ranges, whereas the Smoking Status - Meaningful Use (V2) template is used to represent a “snapshot in time” observation reflecting what the patient’s smoking status is at the point in time when the observation was made.
+Thus, when timing information is provided with ‘smoking status’ information, a Smoking Status entry would be used to record the current smoking status and a second Tobacco Use entry would be used to record the timing information.